LETTER FROM DIRECTOR LORENN WALKER:

 Overall income $87,480.
-This sum includes a grant for $78,000 for the Pros & Ex-Cons peer education project (that was named by the formerly imprisoned person who founded it) to promote and support higher education for incarcerated and formerly imprisoned women.
+This sum includes a grant for $78,000 for the Pros & Ex-Cons peer education project to promote and support higher education for incarcerated and formerly imprisoned women.
 We are only the fiscal intermediary for the program and are only assisting the woman who developed it and is managing it).

 Our organizational expenses to provide services were $37,140.98.
 These include the costs for 78 inspiring books, e.g., Wild, by Cheryl Strayed, Sing for Your Life, by Ryan Speedo Green, Man’s Search for Meaning by Viktor Frankl, I Know Why The Caged Bird Sings, by Maya Angelou, Educated by Tara Westover, Becoming by Michelle Obama, Manchild in the Promised Land by Claude Brown, Picking Cotton, by Jennifer Thompson-Cannino, Ronald Cotton and Erin